-Lycra (also known as Elastane or Spandex) is a very stretchy, comfortable and breathable fabric which is often used in specialist clothing such as cycling gear, yoga pants, bras, underwear and swimming gear.
+Lycra (also known as Elastane or Spandex) is a very stretchy, comfortable, and breathable fabric that is often used in specialist clothing such as cycling gear, yoga pants, bras, underwear, and swimming gear.

 On top of the troublesome plastic material, Lycra is extremely stretchy.
 Any glue used would have to be able to withstand the fabric stretching and twisting.

 Most Lycra is used for clothing, so the glue needs to be able to go through the washer and dryer too.

 The best glue for Lycra / Spandex is E6000 craft glue.